sky0566/v-owenhu_25_12_17/issue_project/KNOWN_ISSUE.md

 - Scan edges for `weight < 0` before running Dijkstra; raise `ValueError` or switch algorithms.
 - Correct the Dijkstra implementation to mark nodes visited when popped (finalized), not when first discovered.
 - Provide a Bellman-Ford implementation for graphs with negative weights.

+---

+Note: This repository also contains a greenfield prototype for an appointment scheduling service (appointment_v2/) demonstrating idempotency, retry/backoff, circuit-breaker, outbox and reconciliation patterns.
+Run `./run_all.sh` to execute both legacy and new scenario tests and collect artifacts in results/.